Best Cast Iron Teapot To Make A Great Cuppa

 Best Affordable Cast Iron Teapots (Non-Japanese Manufactured)

-There is a lot of budget cast iron teapots that are beautiful and functional.
-Even though they are on the affordable side, you can count on them to last.
-Just keep in mind lower-priced options are usually manufactured outside of Japan.
-And produced in countries with low manufacturing costs, such as China.
+There are a lot of budget cast iron teapots that are beautiful and functional.
+Even though they are affordable, you can count on them to last.
+Remember that lower-priced options are usually not authentic Japanese teapots and are likely a Chinese import.

-However, ask yourself what do you want from a teapot?
-For most of us, if it holds water and retains heat, the teapot did its job.
-That being said, here are a few choices.
+However, ask yourself what you want from a teapot.
+For most of us, if the teapot holds water, retains heat, and looks good, we are happy.
+So, with that being said, here are a few choices.

 Old Dutch International Cast Iron Saga Teapot

 This 52-ounce Teapot Saga from Old Dutch International is an affordable pot for any tea lover.
 It is perfect for everyday use, thanks to the easy-to-clean enamel lining.
 This stylish teapot is hand-made and sturdy.
 With the correct care, this teapot should last for years.
 It will keep the tea warm for up to an hour.
-Since it has an enamel lining, this teapot should only be used to brew tea.
 There is a stainless-steel basket inside to place tea leaves.

 Old Dutch Teapot Graphic